lamar210/Startup/README.md

 - [x] Links - The main page contains linked buttons to all other pages--excluding creating an account which can be accessed through the log in page.
 - [x] Text - Journal and Survey pages include text areas for the user's thoughts and feelings.
 - [x] Images - Image of a journal on main page.
-- [x] DB/Login - Input box and submit button for login and creating an accounr.
+- [x] DB/Login - Input box and submit button for login and creating an account.
 The survey choices represent data pulled from the database.
-- [x] WebSocket - The count of "mood points" represents from survey represent the stats section in the user's profile for reflection.
+- [x] WebSocket - The count of "mood points" from survey represent the stats section in the user's profile for reflection.
+Additionally data collected from other users will be displayed in polls to show shared feelings.